ckeditor/ckeditor5/docs/builds/guides/frameworks/vuejs.md

 	},

 	chainWebpack: config => {
-		// Vue CLI would normally use its own loader to load .svg files.
-The icons used by
+		// Vue CLI would normally use its own loader to load .svg and .css files.
+The icons
-		// CKEditor should be loaded using raw-loader instead.
+		// used by CKEditor should be loaded using raw-loader instead.

 		//Add the ability to build the CSS files config.module